Meeshkan/semantic-version-bump-and-npm-publish/README.md

-# meeshkan-prisma-graphql-schema-release-task
+# semantic-version-bump-and-npm-publish
-Build task for Meeshkan Prisma GraphQL Schema.

-This deploys the prisma API to an endpoint (should be production), bumps the version using semantic versioning and publishes to NPM to be consumed by other projects.
+Build task to bump a semantic version and deploy to npm

 ## To create
 ```